 5 minutes from campground In the Littleton Industrial Park, Littleton Coin Company offers a fascinating retail gift shop and guided tours of its state-of-the-art mail order facility.The more you learn about coins that interest you, and the history behind these issues, the more fun and enjoyment the hobby of collecting will bring.
 So whether you're new to the hobby, or an experienced collector, Littleton's Learn Center is the perfect coin collecting resource!

-The jubilant Pollyanna sculpture graces the front lawn of the Littleton Public Library in historic downtown Littleton.
+5 minutes from campground.
+Glad to be in Littleton Pollyanna sculpture graces the front lawn of the Littleton Public Library in historic downtown Littleton.
 Author Eleanor Hodgman Porter (1868-1920), was born and lived in Littleton, NH.
-In 1913 she created the cheerful Pollyanna, the world-famous character, whose very name inspires an understanding of gladness and optimism
+In 1913 she created the cheerful Pollyanna, the world-famous character, whose very name inspires an understanding of gladness and optimism.

 We are located in the beautiful, scenic White Mountains, home to the former "Old Man of the Mountain" and Mt.
 Washington beautiful waterfalls, pristine lakes, covered bridges, hiking trails, scenic drives, wildlife and the National Scenic Byway "The Kancamagus Hwy".
 Fall foliage is spectacular.
 Let us show you how to get to the best areas in New Hampshire.
 We look forward to your visit.